EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 In the `NeverWorks` scenarios, the Effect failed its initial attempt, and failed the subsequent three retries.
 It eventually returns the DB error to the user.

-## Effect Example 3.
+## Effect 3.
 Users like nice error messages

 Let's handle the error and return something nicer: